There is so much more to San Francisco apart from being the financial, commercial, and cultural center of Northern California.

 Originally, there were 23 cable car lines but only three remain nowadays.

-Although the cable cars are still used by locals for their regular commute, the majority of people who ride the cars are tourists.
+Although the cable cars are still used by locals for their regular commute, the majority of people who ride them are tourists.

 4/ Ride a Segway